Kristin Nelson: Children

 Kristin and Rick Nelson had four children.
-Their first, daughter Tracy, was born six months after the wedding on October 25, 1963 at St. John's Hospital in Santa Monica, California.
+Their daughter, Tracy, was born six months after the wedding on October 25, 1963, at St. John's Hospital in Santa Monica, California.
 She weighed four pounds, one ounce, and was slightly premature.
 As a preschooler, Tracy appeared in Yours, Mine, and Ours with Lucille Ball.
 In her teens, she attended the exclusive Westlake School for Girls.
 During her parents' marital difficulties, she stayed with her father at the Mulholland Drive house.
 Tracy went on to become a professional dancer as well as a successful film and television actress.

-Twin sons Gunnar Eric Nelson and Matthew Gray Nelson were born on September 20, 1967.
-They moved in with their father as soon as they turned 18, three months before his tragic death.
-Shortly after, they formed the band Nelson, which is still active.
+Twin sons, Gunnar Eric Nelson and Matthew Gray Nelson, were born on September 20, 1967.
+They moved in with their father as soon as they turned 18, three months before his death.
+Shortly after, they formed the band Nelson.

 Their fourth child, Sam Hilliard Nelson, was born on August 29, 1974.
-At six years of age he was placed in the care of his maternal grandparents and became the subject of a custody battle between Nelson and her brother Mark Harmon in 1987.
+At six years of age, he was placed in the care of his maternal grandparents and became the subject of a custody battle between Nelson and her brother, actor Mark Harmon in 1987, when he accused her of being an unfit parent.
 Sam earned a degree in psychology and a minor in film from Boston College and has been working in the music business.

 After Rick Nelson's death in a plane crash in 1985, his four children inherited what was left of his estate.

 Custody case

-In 1987, two years after Rick's death, Nelson was undergoing drug rehabilitation when her brother Mark Harmon and his wife Pam Dawber petitioned for custody of Kristin's youngest son Sam, on the grounds that Kristin was incapable of good parenting.
+In 1987, two years after Rick Nelson's death, Kristin Nelson was undergoing drug rehabilitation when her brother Mark Harmon and his wife Pam Dawber petitioned for custody of Kristin's youngest son Sam, on the grounds that Kristin was incapable of good parenting.
 Sam's psychiatrist testified that the 13-year-old boy depicted his mother as a dragon and complained about her mood swings and how she prevented him from being with his siblings.
 During his parents' divorce battle between 1980 and 1982, Sam was under the care of his aunt Kelly before moving in with his grandparents for 18 months and eventually going to live with Harmon and his family.
 Harmon dropped the custody petition after his sister made allegations of cocaine use by Dawber.
 Nelson retained custody, although Harmon was granted visitation rights.
 Nelson, her brother Mark and her son Sam also agreed to enter family therapy.